Houston Play Therapist, Laura Guerra, lpc, shares tips on growing in self understanding

 Becoming a parent doesn’t mean that we’ve stopped growing, on the contrary, it means we now have a tiny human whose sheer presence can help us to explore what lies within.
 We can learn many things from our children especially when we are willing to learn from ourselves.

 Are you curious to learn more about our child counseling services?
-Are you looking to begin family therapy in Houston, TX?
-Schedule a FREE PHONE CONSULTATION today and see if our family therapists might be about to support you and your family.
+Are you looking to begin play therapy in Houston, TX?
+Schedule a FREE PHONE CONSULTATION today and see if our play therapists might be about to support you and your family.

 ABOUT THE AUTHOR